Philips To Acquire RespirTech For Respiratory Care Device

 Healthcare products company Royal Philips (PHG) has announced an agreement to acquire RespirTech, a maker of a respiratory enhancement device for an undisclosed sum.

-The growth of COPD and cystic fibrosis are the primary reasons for the acquisition, which will add to Philips’ existing portfolio of respiratory and sleep care products.
+The growth of COPD and cystic fibrosis are the primary reasons for the acquisition, which will add to Philips's existing portfolio of respiratory and sleep care products.

 By acquiring a device that may be used at home, along with a robust support program, Philips is positioning itself as a broad provider of hospital and home-use solutions.